 Upstairs on the first floor there is an exhibition space which chronicles the persecution of Jews in Netherlands.
 The exhibit has photos, videos and some personal items / documents.

-Hollandsche Schouwburg will be closed on 1 January 2021 for renovation.
-It is hoped the new holocaust museum will be opened in 2022.
+In December 2020 the Hollandsche Schouwburg closed for a major renovation.
+It is hoped a new holocaust museum will be opened in 2022.

 National Holocaust Memorial Essential Info

 |Admission Prices (2023)||€18 for adults, €9 for children 13-17, €6 for children 6-12.
 FREE entry for children 0-5, Museumkaart and Iamsterdam City Card holders.|

 The Jewish Cultural Quarter ticket is valid for 1 month and allows access to the Jewish Historical Museum, JHM children’s museum, the Portuguese Synagogue, the National Holocaust Museum and the Hollandsche Schouwburg (National Holocaust Memorial).
 Pre-book your Jewish Cultural Quarter tickets online here